-Batteries/electronics - see our Small Electricals web page
+- Batteries/electronics - see our Small Electricals web page

-    Food waste is collected every week in Mole Valley at the same time as your waste or recycling collections.
-From the week commencing 18 May, all food waste bins will be emptied using a separate collection vehicle.
+Food waste is collected every week in Mole Valley on the same day as your waste or recycling collections.
+All food waste bins in Mole Valley are emptied using a separate collection vehicle.
 This means it is important to keep your food caddy out until 4pm on your day of collection to ensure it is emptied.

 MVDC also has a weekly kerbside collection service for small electrical items.

 MVDC runs a fortnightly garden waste collection service which offers residents an easy and convenient way to recycle all year round.

 MVDC offers a bulky waste collection service for bulky household items.

 Textiles and Electrical items